News and Events

 Come dance with us!

-Join us on Friday each week for our weekly workshops and dancing!
+Join us on Thursday nights each week for our weekly workshops and dancing!

 COME DANCE WITH US!

-The Main Street Strollers is a Plus square dance club that has fun dancing every Friday evening between 7:00pm and 9:00pm at the Veterans Memorial Building:
+The Main Street Strollers is a Plus square dance club that has fun dancing every Thursday evening between 7:00pm and 9:00pm at the Smith Flat House:

 The Main Street Strollers have resumed dancing at our new location in Placerville.
-We continue to monitor COVID rules and requirements to keep all our dancers safe as we transition back to our square-dancing activities.
 The Main Street Strollers dances at a “Plus” level, but we also understand some dancers may want to review the Plus dance calls after being absent for some period of time.
 We consider this a part of the workshop process so please come join us even if you have been away for a while.
 It all comes back like riding a bicycle.

 Perhaps you are brand new to Square Dancing or experienced it years ago?
 Modern Square dance has changed quite a bit since its inception.
 It is a great way to meet people, relax, and relieve built-up stress.
 Modern square dance attire has changed too, and women often wear jeans, prairie skirts or western attire (although traditional square dance attire can be a lot of fun).
 And the music has changed where you’ll now often find a place to dance the night away with a variety of tunes from country to rock and roll.
 Modern square dance has re-invented itself to fit today’s lifestyle.
 Singles, couples, and families will all enjoy new friendships and have lots of fun.